jannycraig/RE16/README.md

 Alright, FAQ (except no one asked):

 Q: Where can I download the mod?

 A: Its not out, and it won't be for a few years.
-I'm literally the main contributor (with a few favors here and there)
+I'm literally the main contributor (with a few favors here and there).
+But if yyou're asking in advance, it will probably be posted in FEU.

 Q: Will the rom go public?

-A: That is the plan, until Nintendo pulls the trigger
+A: That is the plan, until Nintendo pulls the trigger (keep it hush alr).

+Q: Can I download all of this?

+A: Yes, but that doesn't mean you can use it for your own public rom hacks.
+I've gotten permission from a few people to use their pixel art, and you would need to do the same.
+Look in credits.txt for the people you can ask.

+Anyways, thanks for reading ig.